awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 + You must specify a region in your header\.
 + You must use the same OAI when you switch from one Amazon S3 origin to another\.
 + You can’t use an OAI when you switch from a custom origin to an Amazon S3 origin\.
-For more information about using an OAI, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information about using an OAI, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 **customHeaders**
 You can include custom headers with the request by specifying a header name and value pair for each custom header\.
 You can't add headers that are blacklisted for origin custom headers or hooks, and a header with the same name can't be present in request\.headers or in request\.origin\.custom\.customHeaders\.
 The restrictions for request\.headers also apply to custom headers\.
 For more information, see [Custom Headers that CloudFront Can't Forward to Your Origin](forward-custom-headers.md#forward-custom-headers-blacklist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.